ansible-collections/ibm_zos_core/docs/source/modules/zos_job_output.rst

 - The job id can be specific such as "STC02560", or one that uses a pattern such as "STC*" or "*".
 - The job name can be specific such as "TCPIP", or one that uses a pattern such as "TCP*" or "*".
 - The owner can be specific such as "IBMUSER", or one that uses a pattern like "*".
-- If there is no ddname, or if ddname="?", output of all the ddnames under the given job will be displayed.
+- If there is no dd_name, or if dd_name="?", output of all the dds under the given job will be displayed.